Perspectives & Communication Barriers

 I had a meaningful conversation with an old colleague, Fara, during my recent trip.
 Just after the conclusion of International Women's History Month in March, her visit sparked a deep conversation on female collaborations, gatekeeping, and the intricate dynamics of communication perspectives.
-Reflecting on our exchange, I realized the value of our personal experiences and asked for Fara's permission to share her unique insights on my blog.
+Reflecting on our exchange, I realised the value of our personal experiences and asked for Fara's permission to share her unique insights on my blog.

 Fara is known for her ability to communicate effectively.
 I can describe her as mature and open-minded, so she was one of the few I let into my space during my trip.

 One day, Fara innocently asked her older friend, Moyo, a question.
 However, the response she received was far from what she expected, leaving a bitter taste in Moyo's mouth.
-Fara, caught off guard by the sudden tension, immediately apologized.
+Fara, caught off guard by the sudden tension, immediately apologised.
 But her apology fell on deaf ears.
 Moyo brushed off the issue without addressing it properly.

 Communication can indeed have barriers, but it can also be a bridge.
 It all depends on how we choose to approach it.
 Let's all foster healthy communication habits.